ModellingWebLab/weblab-fc/README.md

 This package is currently in transition, migrating the functional curation code from being a Chaste extension project to a standalone Python package.
 In particular, we're replacing the CellML and code-generation tool PyCml with [cellmlmanip](https://github.com/ModellingWebLab/cellmlmanip) to read and manipulate CellML code and [weblab_cg](https://github.com/ModellingWebLab/weblab-cg) to generate Model code.

-The code from before this transition started can be seen using the [`pycml-version` tag](https://github.com/ModellingWebLab/weblab-fc/tree/pycml-version).
-In addition, crucial parts of PyCml weblab code can be seen in the [pycml](./pycml) directory.
+The code from before this transition started can be seen at the tag [`pycml-version`](https://github.com/ModellingWebLab/weblab-fc/tree/pycml-version), but crucial parts of PyCml weblab code are also temporarily stored in the [pycml](./pycml) directory.
-In particular, most of the code from [pycml_protocol.py](.pycml/pycml_protocol.py) will have to be replaced by (1) changes to `fc` so that it extracts and stores _all_ the protocol information, and (2) updates to `weblab_cg` so that it can use information provides by `fc` to generate a model.
+Most of the code from [pycml_protocol.py](./pycml/pycml_protocol.py) will have to be replaced by (1) changes to `fc` so that it extracts and stores _all_ the protocol information, and (2) updates to `weblab_cg` so that it can use information provides by `fc` to generate a model.
 (At the moment both `fc` and `pycml` read the protocol, but in the new code `fc` should gather all the information and then pass it to `weblab_cg`.)

 ## Installation